 Increase the supply of housing types for all.
-Suggestions include multi-family units such as condos or apartments; affordable homes; more single-family homes; "starter" homes, "tiny" homes, retirement communities; maintaining mixed uses in buildings with lofts/apartments so they remain affordable and attract and retain year-round workers; providing incentives for private investment and childcare services; expanding water/sewer lines to areas of the city to accommodate more residential development.
+Suggestions include multi-family units such as condos Job Opportunities (21 comments) Increasing the availability of jobs that pay a livable or apartments; affordable homes; more single-family homes; "starter" homes, "tiny" homes, retirement wage is much desired and is missing from the area, communities; maintaining mixed uses in buildings with especially after the loss of EJ Ironworks.
+Consider lofts/apartments so they remain affordable and attract a variety of types of businesses/employment and retain year-round workers; providing incentives for opportunities, not just manufacturing jobs.
+Providing private investment and childcare services; expanding incentives for new businesses to locate here and water/sewer lines to areas of the city to accommodate increasing the availability of childcare options would more residential development. assist with attracting and retaining new jobs and residents.